The Thin Red Line (album): Critical reaction

-Both Greg Burliuk of the Kingston Whig-Standard and Evelyn Erskine of the Ottawa Citizen compared the album to Duran Duran.
+Both Greg Burliuk of the Kingston Whig-Standard and Evelyn Erskine of the Ottawa Citizen compared the album to the music of Duran Duran.
 Erskine dismissed the album and opined that the band "has yet to find its own musical direction", while Burliuk called the album uneven but praised the singles "Don't Forget Me", "Someday" and "You're What I Look For".

-Chart performance
+Reception

-The album was certified quadruple platinum in Canada, and went gold in the United States.
+The album was certified quadruple platinum in Canada and went gold in the United States.

 It debuted on the RPM100 album charts in RPM the week of March 1, 1986, and peaked at #3 on the charts in the week of April 26.
 It remained in the top 100 for 67 weeks overall, concluding its chart run in the week of July 20, 1987.
 In the magazine's year-end charts, it placed as the 16th top-selling album of 1986, and the 27th top-selling album of 1987.
 It was named the 14th top-selling album of the year in The Records year-end chart for 1986.

 In the United States, the album peaked at #27 in the Billboard 200 in the week of February 7, 1987.